 The spokesperson said that authorities tortured al-Zamil to force him to confess under duress that his wealth came from Qatar.
 CPJ could not independently confirm the specific allegations of abuse, but Saudi researcher Abdullah Aloudh also wrote in a May 2020 Washington Post op-ed that al-Zamil had “suffered abuse.”

-As of late 2020, CPJ could not determine the status of al-Zamil’s health in prison.
+As of September 2022, CPJ could not determine the status of al-Zamil’s health in prison or whether he faces any new charges.